 8. What do we do if there’s bad weather?

-Don't worry the show will go on.
+Don't worry, the show will go on.
 To make sure there is minimal disruption for you and your guests, we always make an extreme weather plan before the ceremony, just in case!
 Extreme weather includes heatwaves, rain, flooding or bushfires.
-We’ll all be clear on plan B prior to the ceremony so that if we need to make a change we can do it smoothly and carry on without too much disruption.
+We’ll all be clear on plan B prior to the ceremony so any change can happen smoothly without too much disruption.
 I promise.

 9. Do you do elopements?

 You will need to make sure there are two witnesses to watch the ceremony and witness your certificates on the day.
 They must be over 18 years of age.